Getting the Most out of a Consultation:

-In Great Britain, patients on average have just seven minutes with their GP.
-The BMA's Doctor Patient Partnership offers the following advice to help you use this time effectively ...
+In Great Britain, patients on average have just ten minutes with their GP.
+The British Medical Association (BMA)'s Doctor Patient Partnership offers the following advice to help you use this time effectively.

-Make a list of any questions / problems you wish to discuss before hand.
+Make a list of any questions or problems you wish to discuss before hand.

-Take a pen & paper as you may want to note down important points.
+Take a pen and paper as you may want to note down important points.

 Wear loose clothing if it's likely you will need to be examined.